aws-observability/aws-rum-web/docs/cdn_angular.md

 ## Instrument Error Handling to Record Errors

-Angular intercepts uncaught JavaScript errors that origininate within the Angular application.
+Angular intercepts uncaught JavaScript errors that originate within the Angular application.
 Because Angular intercepts these errors, they will not be recorded by the web client.
 This can be fixed by creating an error handler that records uncaught errors using the web client's `recordError` command: